 Luckily, Thrivous is very open about what they include in their products.

 Thiamin is a B-complex vitamin commonly referred to as Vitamin B1.
+It is found in many nootropic supplements, such as Brain Awake and HVMN Nootrobox.
 It’s essential for turning carbohydrates into energy, glucose metabolism, and digestion.
 It has also been linked to improving your mood and reducing stress, but there hasn’t been much research to back any cognitive benefits.
-It could improve long-term health of neurons and neural pathways.
+Thiamin could improve long-term health of neurons and neural pathways.

 There are 25mg of Thiamin in two capsules of Clarity, which is right around the suggested daily intake of 15-20mg per day.